techidaily/site-youtube-lab/source/_posts/ed-hands-on-guide-to-optimize-your-youtube-channels-with-adsense-for-2024.md

 ![adsense payment](https://images.wondershare.com/filmora/article-images/adsense-payment.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vfq0vw0Spz8?si=2EAk6hW-Gb-o33_L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In order to be paid you will have to earn enough to reach the payment threshold, which is $100\.
 So, if you only earn $5 in a month, you should not expect to receive a payment for that month.
 You will receive your first payment after you earn $100.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion